Learning objectives

 A strategy is not a fixed plan, nor does it change systematically at pre-arranged times solely at the will of management.
 Mintzberg (1978)

-This challenges the fundamental assumption that strategies are deliberately planned and then implemented.
+In this quote, Mintzberg challenges the fundamental assumption that strategies are deliberately planned and then implemented.
 The traditional planning model assumes:

 - The formulator is fully informed — but complete information is rarely available